Beats & Symbols (TEA-Occ): How It Works and How to Score Higher

 Shortened Vigilance test, 5-scene ATAVT, and a TRP1 taster — no account needed.

-- ✓Always practise with both channels active — practising each task separately does not build the skill the test measures
+- ✓Always practise with both channels running simultaneously — practising the beat count or the symbols separately does not build the dual-task skill

-- ✓After each session, note which channel suffered more — this tells you where to direct your focus in subsequent sessions
+- ✓After each session, identify which channel suffered more — that is where to focus your attention strategy in the next session

-You will be seated at a computer workstation with headphones.
-The test begins with a brief explanation and a short practice phase before the scored levels begin.
+You will be seated at a computer with headphones.
+The assessor explains the format and you complete a brief practice phase at lower difficulty before the scored levels begin.
+Use the practice phase to establish your rhythm and attention strategy — do not treat it as unimportant.

 Frequently asked questions